mozilla/inclusion/code-of-conduct-enforcement/consequence-ladder.md

 ### Level 6: Permanent Ban
 * Permanent ban
 * Required - no interaction with other ppl involved
   * This includes avoiding any interactions in any Mozilla channels, as well as external channels like social media (Twitter, Facebook).
 This includes 'following/liking/retweeting'.
+  * * This includes in-person events and spaces
 * All accounts deactivated permanently.
 * No attendance at Mozilla events going forward.
 * Mozilla NDA revoked permanently.